-Karine Audeguy offers systemic and transformational coaching, mediation and training in nonviolent collunication in English.
+Karine Audeguy offers systemic and hypnosystemic, intercultural and transformational coaching as well as mediation and training in nonviolent collunication in English.
 She often works with expats, who after their arrival in a new country feel overwhelmed and often exhausted.
 Often, the question is how to find their energy and full motivation again.
-Other clients are going through a transition phase, going towards their 30's, 40's, 50's or 60's, often feeling tired or demotivated.
+Other clients are going through a transition phase, often feeling tired or demotivated.
 In her work she is supporting clients for...

 - Gaining confidence,

 - A better management of their feelings,

 - Shining with honesty at their workplace, in their life,

 - Having an interesting work and fun for better effectiveness,

 - Opening themselves to others, accepting others with their differences,

 - Succeeding their career change, their job development, etc…

 - Playing win-win with their employees: trust, motivation, creating value, connection,

 - Creating an environment without judgement; with trust, transparency and honesty,